 While this holiday- wait, is it a holiday?
 Well, maybe not, but it is a thing and has been since 1999 when Whirlpool home economists made it so.

-But it really is a recognized day.
-And National Clean Out Your Fridge Day actually does have some positive and intelligent intent behind it.
+It really is a recognized day and National Clean Out Your Fridge Day actually has some positive and intelligent intent behind it.
 Maybe someone who participates avoided having to replace an expensive appliance right before Christmas.

 Hey, it could happen!Can the idea of tossing out old food increase your faith?Click To Tweet